 It can also ensure technicians complete maintenance tasks in a timely manner.

 By providing users with a central hub for data and management, factories are able to optimize their plant floors.
 A CMMS should benefit your plant(s) in the following ways:

-The end result of all these benefits?
+What is the end result of implementing a maintenance management system software all these benefits?
 Lower maintenance costs and consistently higher output from equipment.

 Despite the many benefits, some plants are hesitant about adopting a CMMS system because it can be expensive.
 How long should you operate with a new system before you can expect a return on the initial investment?